FPirazz/asmd23-public-models/README.md

 tries to fire a transition coming from the initial place defined, with a certain value to it, which then in execution transits to the correct place.

+## Task 4: TOOLER

+The current API might be re-organised: can we generate/navigate all paths thanks to caching and lazy evaluation?
+Can we use monads/effects to capture non-determinism?
+Can we generate paths and capture safety properties by ScalaCheck?

+### Work Done:

+The implementation of